 - 3. When the Welcome screen appears, click Setup to start the Smart Wizard.
 Follow the instructions and prompts to complete the installation. - The Smart Wizard guides you through installing your router, connecting your router to the Internet, configuring your wireless network settings, and selecting the optimum security protection for your network.
-If you choose not to select a security option during installation, you can log into the router later to select a security option (see "Accessing Your Router After Installation and Checking for New Firmware" on page 10).
+If you choose not to select a security option during installation, you can always access the router's user interface later to select a security option (see "Accessing Your Router After Installation" on page 10).

-To ensure optimum performance of your high-speed wireless router, the wireless adapter card for each computer in your network should support the same technology as your router (see the online User Manual for more information).
+To ensure optimum performance of your high-speed wireless router, the wireless adapter card for each computer in your network should support the same technology as your router (see the online Reference Manual for more information).